 What is your return policy?

-All items ordered within the US and Canada will be shipped via USPS First Class or Priority Mail.
+All items ordered within North America will be shipped via USPS First Class or Priority Mail within 5 days.
 Please reach out if you'd like expedited shipping.
 You will receive confirmation with a tracking number once items are shipped.
 If you do not, please email us at email@example.com.
-At the moment, we only ship within the US and Canada, as we find it conflicting to focus on sourcing and creating locally made products to then ship abroad.
+We only ship within North America as we find it conflicting to focus on sourcing and creating locally made products to then ship abroad.

 I really want a specific color/pattern/yarn.
 Do you do commissions?

-Depending on our show schedule, yes!
-You can email us at firstname.lastname@example.org to discuss.
+Depending on our schedule, yes!
+Email us at email@example.com to discuss.

 What does the bedhead in bedhead fiber mean?

-It's an homage to Kelli's perpetual bedhead.
+It's an homage to the founder's perpetual bedhead.
 Bedhead forever!

 Phew!
 You made it!